Back to homepage

 ) on the Toolbar.

 Step 2.
-Choose to which JSON you want to connect:
+Choose the JSON you want to connect to:

-• To local JSON.
+• Local JSON.
 Use this option to load a file from your local file system.

-• To remote JSON.
-Use this option to load a file by its URL.
+• Remote JSON.
+Use this option to load a remote JSON file by its URL or data returned by a server-side script.

 Connect to JSON programmatically